Main

 Moving up a gear

 Mitsui’s partnership with Gestamp has been a great success.
 Mitsui advanced from cutting steel sheet to designing and shaping parts, moved up the added-value ladder and got closer to the car manufacturers and the final assembly process.
-Gestamp got better access both to the Japanese auto industry and a range of new functions.
-Synergy between the two companies’ complementary strengths no doubt contributed to the 40% rise in Gestamp’s sales since Mitsui first invested in 2013.
+Gestamp, meanwhile, secured better access to the Japanese auto industry, raised its Japanese market share and acquired a range of new functions.
+Synergy between the two companies’ complementary strengths no doubt contributed to the 80% rise in Gestamp’s sales since Mitsui first invested in 2013.

 And what of the future?
-No matter how the broad mobility sector evolves in the future, vehicles will still be physical objects constructed of steel and other materials.
+No matter how the broad mobility sector evolves in the years to come, vehicles will still be physical objects constructed of steel and other materials.
 There will still be a premium on strength (for safety) and lightness (for environmental performance).
 In a changing industry, Gestamp and Mitsui are very much in the driving seat.

 Posted in February 2019